 One of the biggest benefits of having such a tool in place means that there’s more accountability for requesters — they should be able to present a good argument for why resources should be used on the work they’re requesting.

 When that doesn’t occur, the waste can be astronomical.

-Simple’s head of customer solutions, John Craig, recalls that, “in one case, 80% of work going through the marketing team at one customer was not aligned to business objectives.
-Only about 20% could be shown to be on-brief.”
+In one case, prior to working with Simple a customer found that 80% of work going through the marketing team was not aligned to business objectives.
+Only about 20% could be shown to be on-brief.

 And when marketing teams require an explanation of how work aligns with business objectives, and provides a clear process for even the small marketing jobs to be logged and prioritised, the end result is less time wasted on misaligned or irrelevant work.